Fitbit One Reviewed for Performance and Quality

 - Tracks how well you sleep, how long, and wakes you with a gently vibrating silent alarm

 - Battery lasts up to 14 days between charges

 - App lets users track their progress, earn badges, log food and workouts, and improve their sleep

 - Easy button navigation to cycle through daily stats

 - Tracks daily totals for 23 days and detailed data for 7 days

-The One is great for setting and tracking goals when paired with the Fitbit app.
-It is lightweight, easy to use, and can be worn for activities throughout the day and even while sleeping.
-Its relatively low price tag makes it a good option for entry level runners who want to try out a Fitbit to see if they like it before possibly investing in a more expensive one with more features.
-It is also good for people who don't like wearing wristbands, although there are plenty of accessory options in many colors for people who are looking for an easier way to carry the device around that doesn't involve the silicon clip that might come off.
-Its biggest problem is durability, with the clips that can break or fall off or the device falling out, but it does seem to have good water resistance.
-Overall, the One is a great device that can help runners track their stats, calories, stairs, and sleep and has excellent analytic tools for setting and tracking goals.
+It is also suitable for people who don't like wearing wristbands, although there are plenty of accessory options in many colors for people who are looking for a more natural way to carry the device around that doesn't involve the silicone clip that might come off.
+Its biggest problem is durability, with the clips that can break or fall off or the device falling out, but it does seem to have excellent water resistance.